LIBR 294-02,-03,-04 (Regular Session)

-The Internship is a field-based learning experience that takes place in a public, academic, special library or other information-based organization.
+The Internship course is a field-based learning experience that takes place in an archives or other archives-related information-based organization.
 It allows the student to obtain work experience while pursuing stated learning outcomes.
 It is designed to provide the student the opportunity to test theories and to practice skills learned in the student’s program.

-See the Library Internship page for detailed requirements, responsibilities, and forms.
+See the Professional Experience: Internships - Guidelines page for detailed requirements, responsibilities, and forms.

-The student is required to participate in the online discussion of the internship which takes place on the course D2L site.
+The student is required to utilize the ANGEL course site and participate in the online discussion of the internship.

-The student is required to submit the following document throughout the term in which the internship takes place:
+The student is required to submit portions of the following document three times during the term in which the internship takes place:

 - Internship Log: The student will maintain an on-going record of his/her activities for the internship.
-Your log forms the basis for the discussion mentioned above.
-Further information regarding the internship log will be available on the D2L site.
+Further information regarding the internship log will be available on the ANGEL site.

 The student is required to submit the following documents upon completion of the internship:

 - Internship Report: Based upon the learning outcomes identified for the internship, the student will prepare a report discussing how those outcomes were (or were not) accomplished.

 - Site Evaluation Form: This allows the student to provide feedback on their site’s effectiveness in hosting SLIS internship students, and recommend the continuance or discontinuance of that site.